UbiquityRobotics/learn/doing_more/workstation_setup.md

 ## Set environment variables on the workstation

 * Now go to your workstation terminal window and set its environment variables.
-When you set up ROS it assumes that the computer that it is set up on is the robot.
-This is not what you want, you want
+ROS assumes that the computer it is set up on is the robot.
+But we are running on the workstation, not the robot.
+To tell ROS how to communicate with the robot, you must type:

   `export ROS_MASTER_URI=http://NEWHOSTNAME.local:11311`